 If you are diabetic and having swelling, inflammation, and pain in your foot we recommend that you make an appointment to see Board Certified Dr. Verville.
-Dr. Verville will determine the level of severity of your diabetic foot and the best treatment options for your specific based on your answers to questions during your consultation, results of your physical examination, and if necessary, imaging tests.
+Dr. Verville will determine the level of severity of your diabetic foot and the optimal treatment options for your specific based on your answers to questions during your consultation, results of your physical examination, and if necessary, imaging tests.

 Options for treatment may vary based on the length of time the condition has been present and the severity of the condition at the time of diagnosis.
 While treatment will vary from person to person, diabetic foot is commonly treated with: